 RHINOPLASTY (NOSE SURGERY)

 Rhinoplasty, or surgery to reshape the nose, is one of the most common of all plastic surgery procedures.
 This is a surgery that requires great finesse, a detailed analysis, and an intense training to increase likelihood of a successful outcome.
-An ideal nose should be in harmony and balanced with the remaining facial features to create beauty.
+An ideal nose should be in harmony and balanced with the remaining facial features to create balance.
 This surgery often known as “the surgery of millimeters” is specific to gender, ethnicity, age, body type, and facial characteristics.
 Rhinoplasty is heavily scrutinized by the beauty industry and must be individualized to each patient.

 Rhinoplasty involves reshaping the nose to enhance the aesthetic appearance and/or improve difficulties with breathing.
 After a thorough physical examination and a detailed analysis using 3D Vectra technology, rhinoplasty is individualized to patient desires.
 Rhinoplasty can be performed to meet aesthetic goals (improve shape) or for reconstruction to correct acquired birth or traumatic breathing difficulties.

-RISKS ASSOCIATED WITH RHINOPLASTY
+RISKS OF RHINOPLASTY

 Some risk is involved in every surgical procedure.
 Understanding risks and complications is key to making an informed decision.
 Though most patients don’t experience adverse complications, it is important to weigh risk versus benefit of rhinoplasty.